debrakayh/BCS_CyberSecurity/Defense/DefensiveTemplate.md

   - **Metric**: packetbeat
   - **Threshold**: 3500 in last 1 minute
   - **Vulnerability Mitigated**: Port scanning
   - **Reliability**: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.
+Rate as low, medium, or high reliability.  *Medium*
-    - second

 #### Name of Alert 3
 `CPU Usage Monitor`